Last updated on: January 18th, 2023

 - Date Varies: Eid al Adha (Feast of Abraham’s Sacrifice)

-Public holidays may be arranged to be paid as actual working time.
-An employee who works on a paid public holiday or a public holiday shall be compensated in addition to the salary relating to that day, compensation equal to 100% of the salary for that day.
+An employee who works on a paid feast day or a public holiday shall be compensated in addition to the salary relating to that day, compensation equal to 100% of the basic salary for that day.

-Employees are entitled to paid annual leave after six months of continuous service with the same employer at the rate of 1.5 days’ leave for each month of service.
-Employees under 18 years of age are entitled to two days’ leave for each month of service.
+Employees are entitled to paid annual leave after 6 months of continuous service with the same employer at the rate of 1.5 working days leave for each month of service.
+Employees under 18 years of age are entitled to 2 working days’ leave for each month of service.
+The annual leave schedule must be communicated to any employee entitled to leave at least 30 days before that employee’s leave begins and must be displayed in the workplace location.

 During the calculation of the duration of paid annual leave, the following shall be considered: